 What a wonderful day whale watching.
 We found playful porpoises, and a harbour seal as well as so many sea gulls, guillemots, fulmars, eiders and cormorants and the mountains around us were snow-capped and stunning.
 But we didn‘t find whales or dolphins so everyone got free return tickets for three years.

-We set out from Reykjavik harbour on our yacht, the Amelia Rose, the day was overcast and there were spots of rain, but whales are already pretty wet so we continued out in search of them!
-Inside the islands the water was relatively calm and as we headed out past them the yacht easily cut through the swell.
-Despite the rain the visibility was pretty good, and the views didn’t disappoint us, and we enjoyed the journey out into Faxaflói bay to look for whales and dolphins.
+We set out from Reykjavik harbor on our yacht, the Amelia Rose, the day was overcast and there were spots of rain, but whales are already pretty wet so we continued out in search of them!
+Inside the islands, the water was relatively calm and as we headed out past them the yacht easily cut through the swell.
+Despite the rain, the visibility was pretty good, and the views didn’t disappoint us, and we enjoyed the journey out into Faxaflói bay to look for whales and dolphins.

 We saw several different species of seabirds wheeling and darting across the ocean, this is always a good sign as we often use the seabirds, especially gannets and terns, to find whales and dolphins or any other cetaceans in the beautiful waters here.
 They look from much higher up than us so can see a long way if there is a fish in an area, people have been using this technique of bird watching to find cetaceans for unknown generations throughout history.

 Not long after departing some lovely harbor porpoises found us, a species similar to small dolphins and in the same family as whales.
 As we sat with the engines off they played near us for a little while, riding the swell and diving under one side of the yacht to appear at the other.